Explanation of the terms, words and phrases we all use

-Magnetic-Stirrer-Table - MST based on excitation or 2, 4 or more magnets rotating around an axle driven by a motor.
+Magnetic-Stirrer-Table - MST based on excitation or 2, 4 or more permanent magnets rotating around an axle driven by a motor.

 Mammalian cell – are eukaryotes, such as CHO, VERO, BHK21, HEK293, cell size often ranging between 15-25 µm, thin cell membrane and shear sensitive, doubling time during cultivation in a bioreactor is typically 24 hours, products are usually extracellular, can produce very large molecules, produce glycosylated proteins, produce humanized antibodies.

 Matrix - defines a permeable body, a porous body, such as a 3D scaffolding structure such as a non-woven fibre based material or packed fibres in general or constituting growth bodies or any combination enclosed in envelope(s).
 Said matrix internal surface may further be functionalised with one or more coatings for improved micro organism adherence.
 Reference is also made to “growth bodies”, "scaffold" and to “micro carriers”.